February DE Grassroots Global Connections (1 of 2) (Past)

 Phnom Phnom Penh, Cambodia

-Hello, My name is Suntheary (Sun), and I'm excited to join this community of changemakers from Phnom Penh, Cambodia.
-Born in Thailand as a refugee and raised in France, I've spent the last 20 years living and working across Asia.
+Hello, I am Suntheary, a Food Sustainability Consultant & Marketing Strategist based in Phnom Penh, Cambodia.
+Born in Thailand as a refugee, I grew up in France, and I've spent the last 20 years living and working across Asia.
 As a mother of two, I understand the importance of creating a sustainable future for the next generation.
-My professional journey is guided by three interconnected pillars: Marketing, Sustainability, and Food–with sustainability at the heart of everything I do, perfectly aligning with DEAL's mission of transforming Doughnut Economics into action.
-With a background in International Business and Marketing, I've led food distribution and brand development in China, collaborating with chefs and international food brands.
-In Cambodia, I've witnessed the country's remarkable growth while serving as an intercultural consultant.
-I'm now pivoting toward my new role as Food Sustainability Consultant & Marketing Strategist, actively seeking impact-driven opportunities in the food and agri-food industry.
-I've completed courses in Design Thinking for Sustainability and CSR Strategy, and I'm currently pursuing executive training on Sustainable Food and Sustainable Marketing at Cambridge CISL.
-My multicultural background and Asian market expertise position me to bridge cultures and drive meaningful change in food systems transformation.
-Having experienced diverse food systems, I'm passionate about creating solutions that meet humanity's needs within planetary boundaries—truly embodying Doughnut Economics principles.
+My professional journey is guided by three interconnected pillars: Marketing, Sustainability, and Food–with sustainability at the heart, perfectly aligning with DEAL's mission of transforming Doughnut Economics into action.
+With a background in International Business and Marketing, I worked in food importation and distribution in China, collaborating with chefs and international food brands.
+In Cambodia, I am now working to transform food systems by linking local producers with buyers and catalyzing investment for a sustainable and climate-resilient agrifood sector.
+I've completed courses in Design Thinking for Sustainability and CSR Strategy, Sustainable Food and Sustainable Marketing at Cambridge CISL, Food Systems at Wageningen University.
 I'm excited to facilitate Doughnut Economics workshops, exchange innovative ideas, and connect with conscious professionals and citizens as we work together toward a more regenerative and equitable future.
-I look forward to collaborating with businesses—connecting with owners, directors, and employees who share our vision of creating thriving economies that respect both people and planetary boundaries—as well as with civil society communities, including students, school children, and conscious consumers. #FoodSystemsTransformation #SustainableMarketing #DoughnutEconomics #AsianMarkets #RegenerativeEconomy
+I look forward to collaborating with businesses—connecting with owners, directors, and employees who share our vision of creating thriving economies that respect both people and planetary boundaries—as well as with civil society communities, including students, schoolchildren, and conscious consumers. #FoodSystemsTransformation #SustainableMarketing #DoughnutEconomics #AsianMarkets #RegenerativeEconomy

 Comments